WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 git diff --no-index linux-x64/ Wasabi-1.1.6
 ```

-*There could be warnings reagarding SOS_README.md that it differs in line endings.
+*There could be warnings regarding SOS_README.md that it differs in line endings.
 That is a text file and it has no effect on the running software.*

 #### .dmg